xyzmaps/xyz-documentation/docs/cli/tutorials/shapefiles.md

     mapshaper my_geodata.shp -o format=geojson - | xyzmaps space upload spaceID -p property_name -t specific_tag -s

-(If you see unusual errors when piping from `mapshaper` to Data Hub, you may have more success keeping the conversion and uploading as separate steps.)
+(If you see unusual errors when piping from `mapshaper` to XYZ Maps, you may have more success keeping the conversion and uploading as separate steps.)

 Note that you can also run `mapshaper` as a web app, though there may be limits on file sizes.